Parth099/College-Notes/College Math/Calculus 3/Vectors/Types of Vector Products.md

 Note if $\vec{a}$ and $\vec{b}$ are parallel **or** $\vec{a} = \vec{b}$ then:
 $$a \times b = 0$$

+Recall that the function **det**() gets the area of a parallelogram after a Linear Transformation T. This is why the vectors are loaded into a matrix and passed to the determinant.

 ## Cross Product Geometry
 > $|a \times b| = \lvert a \rvert \lvert b \rvert \sin{\theta}$